 We have two big tips to help your chicken turn out tender and juicy!

 - Liquid – The secret to tender, shredded chicken is making sure you add enough liquid from the beginning!
-A good rule of thumb is 1 cup of liquid.
-You definitely don’t want it to dry out while it’s cooking.
-Not only that, shred it and store it in a couple tablespoons of leftover liquid to keep it moist.
+A good rule of thumb is 1 cup of chicken broth (or water, if you don't have any broth).
+You definitely don't want it to dry out while it's cooking.
+Not only that, shred it and store it in a couple of tablespoons of leftover liquid to keep it moist.

 - Seasoning – This is crucial since chicken holds the most flavor when it is seasoned during the cooking process.
 Our recipe calls for 1-2 teaspoons of additional seasoning, you get to choose what type of seasoning makes the most sense!
 Our go-to is garlic and lemon zest because those seasonings pair well with almost any dish.
 You can also use Italian seasoning.